ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The GetTriggerAxisOnIndex method is used to get the current trigger position on the controller.

+#### GetGripAxisOnIndex/1

+  > `public abstract Vector2 GetGripAxisOnIndex(uint index);`

+  * Parameters
+   * `uint index` - The index of the tracked object to check for.
+  * Returns
+   * `Vector2` - A Vector2 containing the current position of the grip.

+The GetGripAxisOnIndex method is used to get the current grip position on the controller.

 #### GetTriggerHairlineDeltaOnIndex/1

   > `public abstract float GetTriggerHairlineDeltaOnIndex(uint index);`